FireflyOS/TDD/TDD_Template.md

 ### Introduction
 - Provide an overview of the project, including the problem that is being solved, the goals and objectives, and any relevant background information.

+### Terminology
+- Explain the meaning of certain abbreviations.
+(Format: ABBREVIATION = FULL MEANING, MP = Multi Processing)

+### GOALS
+- Provide a short list of goal you plan on achieving.
+Bullet points will suffice.

+### NON GOALS
+- Provide a short list of goals that are out-of-scope for this project.
+Bullet points will suffice.

 ### Requirements
 - List the functional and non-functional requirements for the project, including any constraints or assumptions that were made during the planning process.